Table of contents

 - Serve over rice.

-Crawfish Etouffee recipe Emeril Lagasse inspired.
+This Crawfish Etouffee recipe was inspired by Emeril Lagasse.

 Obviously a white is going to pair with Etouffee the best.
 A wine that is light and crisp, like a Chenin Blanc is perfect.
 A little sweetness in the wine will refresh your palate and go well with the spices.